tier4/driving_log_replayer/docs/introduction/preparation.en.md

 ## install cli

 The driving_log_replayer is invoked by setting the parameters described in the scenario as launch arguments.
-Since cli parses the scenario, sets the launch argument, and executes it, it is necessary to install cli.
+Since cli parses the scenario, sets the launch arguments, and executes it, it is necessary to install CLI.
+The CLI can be installed with the following command:
 The actual ros2 launch command is displayed in the terminal, and the executed command is saved as a file named run.bash in the output folder.

 ```shell
 pipx install git+https://github.com/tier4/driving_log_replayer.git
 ```

-### set up cli
+### Set up cli

-In driving_log_replayer_cli, in order to reduce the number of arguments to be passed to cli, the directories specified as arguments are described in a configuration file, which is then read from the configuration file.
+In order to reduce the number of arguments to be passed to `driving_log_replayer_cli`, the directories specified as arguments are described in a configuration file.

-Therefore, before using the cli, create a $HOME/.driving_log_replayer.config.toml file in the following format.
+Therefore, before using the cli, create a $HOME/.driving_log_replayer.config.toml file in the format presented below.
 You can create it manually or by using the driving_log_replayer configure command.

 At least one profile is required, and one must be named default.

-Specifying the profile name with -p ${profile} in the commands described below will load the settings specified in the profile.
+Specifying the profile name with `-p ${profile_name}` in the commands described below will load the settings specified in the profile.
 You can switch between multiple autoware profiles, and if no profile is specified, default is used.

 ```toml